harrywang/harrywang.github.io/_posts/2022-02-10-data-science-intro.md

 df.drop(['population'], axis=1, inplace=True)  # delete 'population' column in place
 ```

+`.reset_index(drop=True)` can be used to reset the index from 0 after deletion if needed. `drop=True` will delete the old index.

 [Back to Top](#title)

 ## Matplotlib

 [Matplotlib](https://matplotlib.org/) is a comprehensive library for creating visualizations in Python.
+Version 3.5.1 is used for this tutorial.

 ### Basic Matplotlib Concepts